dmitry-ivanov/laravel-testing-tools/README.md

 #### `assertNotFilesCount()`

-Check if the specified directory doesn't have the specified files count:
+Assert that directory doesn't have the given number of files:

 ```php
 $this->assertNotFilesCount('./some/folder', 5);